stevebelton/stevebelton.github.io/index.md

 ## Contents

-I have created the posts below as part of a series, a getting started with **Linux/Kubernetes/Docker/Golang/AKS/Minikube** type of series.
+I have created the posts below as part of a series, getting started with **Linux/Kubernetes/Docker/Golang/AKS/Minikube**.

 * PART 10 - [Monitoring a Containerized Go app in AKS using Azure Monitor for Containers](#ci)
 * PART 9 - [Deploying Containerized Go app to Azure Container Instances](#aci)